algosup/2022-2023-project-1-smart-signage-Project-5-group/Functionnal spécification.md

 The same Mike would like that, also for a matter of energy saving, the power gave to the LEDs reduce when the outside luminosity is lower than usual, during night, bad weather or eclipse.
 Thanks to Appsolu, some captors will be able to recognize a drop of luminosity and adapt the power gave to the LEDs.

-# Non goals
+# Out of scope

 This version will **not** support these features:

  - An user-friendly interface
- -

 # Description of the functionalities

 ## LEDs monitoring

-It will allow the user to check if the LEDs are on, off or if they are broken
+It will allow the user to check if the LEDs are on, off or if they are broken.
+The user will also be able to check if LEDs are overheating.

 ## Signage monitoring